whitegreyblack/Scripts/README.md

 ## RSS
 *Feeds  : Scripts to consume rss feeds from google news and reddit subreddits and display them in terminal on order of incoming data

+## Utils:
+Other various small scripts which imporve my quality of life through automation and shorthand commands